-It has been a while since I started this mini series documenting our journey up the milk ladder.
-Lils was born with a Cow’s Milk Protein Allergy but she has reached the stage where she is able to tolerate small amounts.
+It has been a while since I started this mini-series, documenting our journey up the milk ladder.
+Lily was born with a Cow’s Milk Protein Allergy but she reached the stage where she was able to tolerate small amounts.
 We are sharing our journey in the hopes that it will help you too.

 How has she been getting on?

 We started off with a pea-sized piece of digestive and each day doubled the amount.
 She didn’t have a single issue with them which I was so relieved about.
 I am always paranoid that we are going to have a night from hell but touch wood she has been fine.

 The next stage on the ladder is muffins and again, you will need to make these to make sure they have the exact amount of dairy needed.

 1 1/2 teaspoons bicarbonate of soda

 100g soft brown sugar

 70ml apple puree

 1/2 teaspoon vanilla extract